ayushjoseph/Calc/README.md

+Calc

-Calc: A Modern Android Calculator Calculy is a sleek and functional calculator application for Android, built from the ground up to demonstrate modern, professional-grade development practices.
+A Modern Android Calculator Calculy is a sleek and functional calculator application for Android, built from the ground up to demonstrate modern, professional-grade development practices.
 This project utilizes a native stack with Kotlin and Jetpack Compose, showcasing a clean, declarative UI and a robust, state-driven architecture.
 It serves as a strong portfolio piece, highlighting the ability to build polished and maintainable apps using the latest industry standards, providing a clear example of current Android development workflows.

 To add your own screenshot, run the app on the emulator, take a screenshot, upload it to your repository, and replace the URL above.